rooftopcellist/tower-export/import-export.md

 ## Additional Info

-If you have two running AWX/Tower instances, it is possible to copy all assets from one instance to another
+If you have two running AWX/Tower hosts, it is possible to copy all assets from one instance to another

 ```$ tower-cli receive --tower-host tower1.example.com --all | tower-cli send --tower-host tower2.example.com```